-A brand new café has arrived in Hoboken – and neighbors can check it out this weekend.
-Uncle Milton’s Café, a shop with a specific dedication to being LGBTQ-friendly, according to its owner, is having its grand opening on April 30th from 12PM to 6PM.
+A new LGBTQ+ café arrived in Hoboken back in April.
+Uncle Milton’s Café, a shop with a specific dedication to being LGBTQ-friendly, according to its owner, had its grand opening on April 30th and has been proudly serving the Hoboken community ever since.
 The shop is located at 1119 Jefferson Street, which was formerly When in Rome pizzeria.
-The café will serve coffee, breakfast, sandwiches, and provide catering services – and according to the café’s IG (@unclemiltoncafe), there may even be some free samples to try during its opening event.
-Here’s what we know about the new café on the (Hoboken) block.
+The café serves coffee, breakfast, sandwiches, and provides catering services — and many have seen the owner, Milton Canales, dancing to music outside of his store.
+Here’s what we know about this LGBTQ+-friendly, Latinx-owned café.

 What We Know